 - Making the other person’s needs a priority over their own

-- Remaining focused on attempting to rescue their loved one
+- Focused on rescuing their loved one

 - Avoiding responsibilities and relationships in favor of the other person’s life

-- An extreme need for approval and recognition
+- Extreme need for approval and recognition

 - A compelling need to control others